nathancarter/weblurch/doc/plan.md

 ### Ideas from various sources

-Someday, when regular, automated testing becomes important, have a server do a nightly git pull of the latest version.
-Once that's working, have it run a shell script that does the following.
- * Back up the old HTML version of the test suite output.
- * Run the test suite.
- * Email the developers if and only if the new output differs from the old in an important way (i.e., not just timings, but results).

 Suggestion from Dana Ernst: Perhaps this is not necessary or feasible, but if you go with a web app, could you make it easy for teachers to "plug into" the common LMS's (e.g. Blackboard, Canvas, etc.)?
 I'm envisioning students